Skip to Content Facebook Feature Image

 Denmark's Prime Minister Mette Frederiksen, left, and Defense Minister Troels Lund Poulsen, right, attend the party leader debate Democracy's Evening on DR1 at the Concert Hall, DR City in Copenhagen, Sunday, March 22, 2026.
 (Mads Claus Rasmussen/Ritzau Scanpix via AP)

-Frederiksen called the election in February, several months before she had to in apparent hopes that her resolute image in the crisis over Greenland would help her with voters in the European Union and NATO member country.
+Frederiksen called the election in February, several months before she had to.
+She apparently hoped that her resolute image in the standoff over Trump’s push for control of Greenland, rallying European allies behind Denmark, would help her with voters.

-No single party is expected to come anywhere near winning a majority.
+No single party had been expected to come anywhere near winning a majority.
 Denmark’s system of proportional representation typically produces coalition governments, traditionally made up of several parties from either the “red bloc” on the left or the “blue bloc” on the right, after weeks of negotiations.

 Frederiksen warned in January that an American takeover of Greenland would amount to the end of NATO.
 But the crisis has simmered down, at least for now.